Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Introduction

-Multi-agent networks are one of the most representative systems that have broad applications and usually induce large-size optimization problems \cite{sharma2021survey}.
-In recent years, distributed zeroth-order convex and non-convex optimizations on multi-agent networks have been extensively studied, e.g., \cite{Sun19,Hajine19,Gratton20,Tang20,Akhavan21}, all of which decompose the original cost function into multiple functions and assign them to the agents.
-Unfortunately, the variable dimension for each agent is the same as that for the original problem.
+Multi-agent systems (MASs) are one of the most representative systems that induce large-size optimizations \cite{sharma2021survey}.
+In recent years, distributed zeroth-order convex and non-convex optimizations on multi-agent networks have been extensively studied, e.g., \cite{Sun19,Hajine19,Gratton20,Tang20,Akhavan21}, all of which decompose the original cost function into multiple functions assigned to the agents.
+Unfortunately, the individual variable dimension is the same as that of the original problem.
 As a result, the agents are expected to eventually reach consensus on the optimization variables.
-Such a setting indeed divides the global cost into local costs, but the high variance of the gradient estimate caused by the high variable dimension remains unchanged.
+In such a setting, the high variance of the gradient estimate caused by the high variable dimension remains unchanged.
 In \cite{Li19}, each agent has a lower dimensional variable.
-However, to estimate the local gradient, the authors employed a consensus protocol for each agent to estimate the global cost function value.
-Such a framework maintains a similar gradient estimate to that of the centralized ZOO algorithm, which still suffers a high variance when the network is of a large scale.
+However, still consensus was employed to estimate the global cost function value.
+Such a framework maintains a similar gradient estimate to that of the centralized ZOO algorithm, which still suffers a high variance when the network is large.

-Block coordinate descent (BCD) are known to be efficient for large-size optimization problems due to the low per-iteration cost \cite{nesterov2012efficiency,peng2016coordinate}.
+Block coordinate descent (BCD) is known to be efficient for large-size optimizations due to the low per-iteration cost \cite{nesterov2012efficiency,peng2016coordinate}.
 The underlying idea is to solve optimizations by updating only partial components (one block) of the entire variable in each iteration, \cite{canutescu2003cyclic,nesterov2012efficiency,richtarik2014iteration,wright2015coordinate,peng2016coordinate,xu2017globally}.
 Recently, zeroth-order BCD algorithms have been proposed to craft adversarial attacks for neural networks \cite{Chen17,cai2021zeroth}, where the convergence analysis was given under the convexity assumption on the objective function in \cite{cai2021zeroth}.
 A non-convex optimization was addressed by a zeroth-order BCD algorithm in \cite{yu2019zeroth}, whereas the feasible domain was assumed to be convex.